ssehaj8/2110991830_got_stock/README.md

-Got Stock — Your Personal Stock Portfolio Assistant Got Stock is your intelligent companion for monitoring your stock investments.
+#Got Stock — Your Personal Stock Portfolio Assistant
+Got Stock is your intelligent companion for monitoring your stock investments.
 This application helps you track your portfolio, stay updated with price changes, set alerts, and manage your holdings — all from one place.

-What Does It Do?
+#What Does It Do?
-🧾 Upload and manage your stock holdings
+ Upload and manage your stock holdings

-🔔 Set alerts for stock prices (e.g., "Alert me when TCS > ₹4000")
+ Set alerts for stock prices (e.g., "Alert me when TCS > ₹4000")

-📊 Track your portfolio performance
+ Track your portfolio performance

-🧮 Calculate gain/loss for each stock and the overall portfolio
+ Calculate gain/loss for each stock and the overall portfolio

-🛡️ Secure login and registration
+ Secure login and registration

-Technologies Used
+#Technologies Used
 | Frontend          | Backend          | Database | Security          |
 | ----------------- | ---------------- | -------- | ----------------- |
 | React (Client UI) | Java Spring Boot | MySQL    | JWT (Token-Based) |

- How It Works (A Non-Technical Flow) graph TD
+ #How It Works (A Non-Technical Flow)
+ graph TD
     A[User logs in / signs up] --> B[Frontend React App]
     B --> C[API Call to Spring Boot (AuthController)]